9th arrondissement of Paris: Places of interest

 Wikimedia France has its offices in the arrondissement, at 28 Rue de Londres.

 Economy

 Groupe Danone has its head office in the 17 Boulevard Haussmann building in the 9th arrondissement.
 Danone moved there in 2002.

 BNP Paribas has its head office in the arrondissement.
 Crédit Industriel et Commercial.
 Kroll Inc. also has an office in this arrondissement.

 DotEmu has its head office in the 9th arrondissement.

 Gameloft has its registered office and head office in the 9th arrondissement.
 It is on the fifth floor of 14 rue Auber.

-Until June 1995, the head office of Société Générale was in this arrondissement.
+Until June 1995, the head office of Société Générale was located in this arrondissement.
 On that month the head office moved to the Société Générale Towers.
 The former head office remains as the company's registered office.

-Google Paris has its offices in the arrondissement.
+Google Paris has its offices within the arrondissement.

+The fashion School MOD'SPE Paris is also located in the arrondissement.

 Demographics

 The peak population of the 9th arrondissement occurred in 1901, when it had 124,011 inhabitants.
 Since then, the arrondissement has widely attracted business activity.
 As a result, the population was in 1999 only 55,838 inhabitants, while it held 111,939 jobs.